alphagov/government-digital-strategy/source/partials/departmentactions/_action12.md

 {: .logo-single}
 {div .statement}
 Defra will review relevant regulations to identify where they are a real barrier to digital service delivery.
 We support Cabinet Office’s efforts to address these barriers, and the intention to legislate to allow greater data sharing between government organisations.
 [Read more »](http://www.defra.gov.uk/publications/2012/12/20/pb13863-digital-strategy-2012/)
 {/div}
 {/div}

+{div .department}
+##Department of<br>Health
+{: .logo-single}
+{div .statement}
+The Department of Health does not currently directly deliver transactional services to the public.
+Should it do so in future, it will work with Cabinet Office to remove any legislative barriers which unnecessarily prevent the development of straightforward and convenient digital services.
+[Read more »](http://digitalhealth.dh.gov.uk/digital-strategy)
+{/div}
+{/div}